Benitex/Steam-Rails/README.md

 ### Weapons

-Melee weapons from [32x32 All Pixel MELEE Weapons for RPG FREE](https://johnmartpixel25.itch.io/32x32-pixel-weapons-for-rpg-free?download) by JohnMartPixel25.
+Melee weapons icons and animations from [32x32 All Pixel MELEE Weapons for RPG FREE](https://johnmartpixel25.itch.io/32x32-pixel-weapons-for-rpg-free?download) by JohnMartPixel25.

 ### Items